 Oh, right, the fireworks competition.
 In case you were wondering, Taiwan crushed it.
 No contest.

 We wandered off and found ourselves in a bar with seating on the street’s edge.
 We ordered some appetizers and chatted for a while.
 Eventually Kat spotted a nearby table playing a dice game that she didn’t recognize.
 She went over, introduced herself, and learned to play.
-Eventually Amelia and I joined.
+Eventually The Missus and I joined.
 We ended up playing dice and chatting until 4am.

 Our companions for the evening were three Japanese folks who all happened to work at a Japanese restaurant.
 They were, in fact, a sake-and-wine sommelier (Sachii), the manager (Taku), and a chef (Hiro); if you’re wondering which is which, they are arranged in the same order in the photo above.
 We compared notes on life as a sushi chef vs. the perpetual adolescence of postgraduate schooling.
 From the sound of it, Hiro’s training was somewhat more demanding than law school.
 The Japanese take their sushi seriously.